 Water solutions... continued!
-On other pages I have talked about removing water from the compressed air via a number of different methods including after coolers and refrigerant dryers.
-Page one is here.
+On previous pages I have talked about removing water from the compressed air via a number of different methods including after coolers and refrigerant dryers.
+Page one about compressed air water solutions is here.

 Now I would like to explore some additional compressed air water removal options, for you.

-This means that as long as the temperature in the system is higher than that -100 deg.
+What that means for the compressed air with a dew point that low is that as long as the temperature in the system and ambient air is higher than that -100 deg.
 F, no more water can condense out of that compressed air anywhere in the plant.

 There are costs associated with this type of system, and, as I always say, you only want to treat your air to the level of dryness that you need.
-Going further will add cost, with no real benefit for your compressed air using applications.
+Going further will make dryer air yet add cost, and if the system does not require compressed air that dry, there will be no real benefit for your compressed air using applications to pay for greater dryness.

 Desiccant dryers can be relatively small, in-line type, or twin tower units with regenerative capabilities for high compressed air-flow systems.